 Scheduled Caste SubPlan Programme

-Women empowerment through ornamental fisheries
+Women’s empowerment through ornamental fisheries

 Fish production enhancement from rainfed backyard ponds

-Fisheries awareness and input distribution programmes were organized in YAAS-devasted Sagar island of Sunderban.
+Fisheries awareness and input distribution programmes were organised in the YAAS-devastated Sagar island of the Sunderban.
 Nearly, 250 SC fish farmers had participated and 3 bags of fish feed and 3 kg of fish seeds and 10 kg lime were distributed to each of them.
 Fishers were also encouraged to do fish culture activity in a sustainable way.
+Fisheries awareness and input distribution programme were also organized in Kultoli area.
+About 500 SC fish farmers participated and 52.5 t fish feed, 3.3 lakhs fish seeds, and 10 t lime were distributed among them.

 Fish Production enhancement from Backyard Ponds in Sunderbans

-The Institute developed the backyard pond fisheries in Sunderban area.
-Fisheries input including fish seed, fish feed, medicines and lime was distributed to 1000 people in Kultali, Sundarbans to provide extra income and nutritional security by utilizing their backyard ponds for fish production.
+The Institute developed the backyard pond fisheries in the Sunderban area.
+Fisheries input including fish seed, fish feed, medicines and lime was distributed to 1000 people in Kultali, Sundarbans to provide extra income and nutritional security by utilising their backyard ponds for fish production.
 The SC beneficiaries supported by the SCSP programme in the previous year were also revived in the sensitization programme, fish seed and fish feed were distributed for livelihood development through fisheries.
 Fishery inputs viz. fish fingerlings, fish feed, lime etc were distributed to 250 beneficiaries at Ganga Sagar towards livelihood development and empowering Sagar Islands fishers.
 ICAR-CIFRI is tirelessly extending need-based support to the rural distressed fish farmers of Sunderban by providing various technological inputs for rejuvenating their livelihood under the SCSP programs.
-The initiative of ICAR-CIFRI for fish production enhancement from back yard ponds was highly appreciated by the Hon’ble Minister In Charge, Department of Sundarban Affairs, Shri Bankim Chandra Hazra.
+The initiative of ICAR-CIFRI for fish production enhancement from backyard ponds was highly appreciated by the Hon’ble Minister In Charge, Department of Sundarban Affairs, Shri Bankim Chandra Hazra.
 He also emphasized that the cyclone-prone Sunderban needs this type of intervention for their livelihood improvement.

 Distribution of fisheries implements for backyard pond fish Production enhancement